 The second unique feature of flaxseed is its lignans.
 Lignans are fiber-like compounds, but in addition to their fiber-like benefits, they also provide antioxidant protection due to their structure as polyphenols.
 The unique structure of lignans gives them a further health-supportive role to play, however, in the form of phytoestrogens.
 Along with isoflavones, lignans are one of the few naturally occurring compounds in food that function as weak or moderate estrogens when consumed by humans.
 Among all foods commonly eaten by humans, researchers rank flaxseeds as the number one source of lignans.
 Sesame seeds come in second, but contain only one-seventh of the total lignans as flaxseeds.
 To give a few further examples, sunflower seeds contain about 1/350th as many lignans, and cashews nuts contain about 1/475th as many lignans as flaxseeds.

-This combination of features—omega-3 fatty acids, high-lignan content, and mucilage gums—is a key factor in the unique health benefits of flaxseeds.
+This combination of features—omega-3 fatty acids, high-lignan content, and mucilage gums—helps to explain the unique health benefits of flaxseeds.
 The specific areas of health benefit described below all draw in some way from this unique combination of nutrients not found in other commonly eaten nuts or seeds.

 The primary omega-3 fatty acid in flaxseeds—alpha-linolenic acid, or ALA—can be helpful to the cardiovascular system in and of itself.
 As the building block for other messaging molecules that help prevent excessive inflammation, ALA can help protect the blood vessels from inflammatory damage.
 Numerous studies have shown the ability of dietary flaxseeds to increase our blood levels of ALA, even when those flaxseeds have been ground and incorporated into baked goods like breads or muffins.
 When flaxseeds are consumed, two other omega-3 fatty acids have also been shown to increase in the bloodstream, namely, eicosapentaenoic acid (EPA) and docosapentaenoic acid (DPA).
 Increases in EPA and DPA also help provide inflammatory protection.

-Protection of our blood vessels from inflammatory damage is also provided by the lignans in flaxseeds.
+Protection of our blood vessels from inflammatory damage can also be provided by the lignans in flaxseeds.
 These lignans can inhibit formation of platelet activating factor (PAF), which increases risk of inflammation when produced in excessive amounts.
 The overall anti-inflammatory benefits of ALA and lignans in flaxseeds has been further corroborated by studies in which flaxseed-enriched baked goods (like muffins) lead to decreases of 10-15% in C-reactive protein (CRP) levels.
-CRP levels are a commonly used indicator of inflammatory status in the cardiovascular system.
+CRP levels are a commonly used indicator of inflammatory status in the whole body.

 Intake of flaxseeds has also been shown to decrease the ratio of LDL-to-HDL cholesterol in several human studies and to increase the level of apolipoprotein A1, which is the major protein found in HDL cholesterol (the "good" cholesterol).
 This HDL-related benefit may be partly due to the simple fiber content of flaxseeds, since 2 tablespoons of ground flaxseed provide about 4 grams of dietary fiber.